benjaminhuanghuang/vue-study/_Courses/Vue with Test Driven Development 2024-4/_notes/_test-points.md

 });
 ```

+v-if: element is not added to DOM
+.toBeInTheDocument();

+v-show: element in DOM and hidden
+.toBeVisible();

 ## Submit and API

 - API should be called
 - Does not allow click button when api call ongoing
 - Clear the mock status
 - Extract code to a setup function
+- Server response message, await delay('infinite');
+- Use data-testid="form-sign-up"

 ```js
 import { render, screen, waitFor } from "@testing-library/vue";